DanielUmedaKuhn/Makerspace_Encoder/README.md

 * LED 5V
 * 3D printed encoder support and disc

 The encoder is screwed into the support and positioned in front of the disc attached to the filament roll.
-The system identifies when the printer is not being fed during a print, through inactivity in the filament roll.
+The system identifies when the printer is not being fed during a print through inactivity in the filament roll.
 There is a warning light to let the user know when there is a problem with the feeding mechanism.